-If you have received your first COVID-19 vaccination dose the second will be around 12 weeks later.
-We will contact you nearer the time (ideally by text message) to book your second vaccination.
+If you have received your first COVID-19 vaccination dose the second will be around 7-8 weeks later.
+We will contact you shortly before it is due (ideally by text message) to book your second appointment.

 As advised by NHS England we are still running a total triage system and trying to deal with the vast majority of issues over the phone or by video consultation.
 If you need to be seen at the surgery then this can be arranged but we need to reduce the number of patients attending the surgery to reduce the risk of spreading Coronavirus.

 Want advice from your doctor, or have an administrative request?

 Use eConsult to ask your GP about your health symptoms, conditions or treatment.
 You can even request things like sick notes and GP letters.